chr0n1x/rpi-talos/README.md

     apply-config -f worker.yaml --insecure
 ```

 and to play around with it, `talosctl kubeconfig --nodes <Node IP> --endpoints <Node IP>` to merge this cluster kubeconfig with your existing config.

 Instructions on how to generate a separate `kubeconfig.yaml` file in the docs [HERE](https://www.talos.dev/v1.7/introduction/getting-started/#kubernetes-bootstrap)

 ## Going Further

 I use `helmfile` to install a bunch of "essentials".
 The `make sync` and `make apply` targets will execute those respective `helmfile` operations via `k8s/helmfile.yaml`.
+This is how I'll be adding more "core" services to the cluster in the future.
-Take a look, things should work out of the box.
+Take a look, things should work out of the box (except those hostname caveats above).

 TODO: moar details to come.